Computer-Programming-B/TemperatureConversion/README.md

 Temperature Conversion
 ======================
 Your assignment is to write a program that converts a list of temperatures in Fahrenheit to Celsius and displays the result.
 The formula to convert Fahrenheit to Celsius is *Celisus =(Fahrenheit-32)(5/9)*.
-You may find slides 121 - 143 of the PythonProcessing.pptx PowerPoint slides helpful.
-This assignment is very similar to the program on slide 135.
+You may find slides 54 - 64 of the [Computer Programming B slide presentation](https://docs.google.com/presentation/d/1rICcmNbnGYsB-cV_6EatPyzcOS2sId80Jh2kayUzm4Q/edit?usp=sharing) helpful.
+Your program will be very similar to the program shown on slide 64.

 Suggested Steps to complete this assignment:
 1. Start a new program in Processing.